 The OAA's biweekly Continuing Education Webinar Series provides members the opportunity to engage in ongoing professional development, ensuring their competency and proficient performance in practice.
-These virtual events may be attended by not only the Association's members (i.e. Ontario architects), but also those on the path to licensure (Student Associates and Intern Architects) as well as the general public.
+These virtual events may be attended by not only the Association's members (i.e. Ontario Architects and Licensed Technologists), but also those on the path to licensure as well as the wider public.

-Intended to inform, educate, and inspire, these virtual sessions feature prominent architects as speakers, as well as subject matter experts from various fields, including construction law, sustainable design, and digital marketing.
+Intended to inform, educate, and inspire, these virtual sessions feature prominent speakers from the architecture profession, as well as subject matter experts from various fields, including construction law, sustainable design, and digital marketing.
 The webinars can provide a platform for members to network and engage in meaningful conversations.